hogaku/AZ-220-Microsoft-Azure-IoT-Developer/Legacy Labs/LAB_AK_20-build-with-iot-central.md

 1. At the top of the **Open Folder** dialog box, click **New folder**, type **RefrigeratedTruck** and then press **Enter**.

-    You can create the RefrigeratedTruck folder under the Lab 20 folder for this course, or another location of your choice.
+    You can create the RefrigeratedTruck folder at a location of your choice.

 1. Click **RefrigeratedTruck**, and then click **Select Folder**.